 Who Is at Risk?

 All nursing home residents have an elevated risk of infection.
-However, there are factors that can make a resident even more susceptible, including:
+However, there are factors that can make a resident even more susceptible, such as:

 - Inappropriate antibiotic usage

-- Inadequate cleaning and sanitization of private and public nursing home spaces
+- Inadequate cleaning and sanitation of private and public areas

 - Indwelling devices such as urinary catheters, medication ports, or feeding tubes